w3c/wai-fundamentals-overview/content/foundations-course.md

 The course is designed to take most people about **16-20 hours to complete**.
 It is listed as 4 weeks of  4-5 hours effort per week.
 It is **self-paced** so you can complete it in a shorter or longer time frame.

-Through early 2021, the current course will be available via edX.
+Through at least the first quarter of 2021, the current course will be available via the edX platform.
 We expect to keep an updated version of this course available long term.

 ## Cost: Free, optional certificate